Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Among the focal epilepsies, mesial temporal lobe epilepsy associated with hippocampal sclerosis (MTLE-HS) and characterized by seizures originating in the hippocampal formation is the most common.
-Data accumulated from surgical series strongly suggest that MTLE-HS represents a distinctive epileptic syndrome.
+Data accumulated from surgical series strongly suggest that MTLE-HS represents a distinctive epilepsy presentation.
 Early diagnosis of this epilepsy syndrome is important because disabling seizures and their consequences can be prevented by surgical treatment, either by resection or ablation.
 Resection has a well-established seizure-free rate of 70% to 90% of patients and low complication rates at epilepsy surgery centers.
-Ablation is a newer technique that does not have as well-established seizure-free or complication rates.
+Ablation is an alternative technique that does not produce as high a seizure-freedom rate but is less invasive.
 The correct identification of hippocampal and parahippocampal seizures is often noninvasive, but intracranial EEG recording is sometimes required.
-However, the diagnosis of MTLE-HS or associated with other mesial temporal lesions can be achieved without invasive methods based on seizure history, clinical presentation, progressive nature, intractability, and special features in electrophysiological, neuropsychological, structural, and functional imaging.
+However, the diagnosis of MTLE-HS or associated with other mesial temporal lesions can be achieved without invasive methods based on seizure history, clinical presentation, progressive nature, medication resistance, and special features in electrophysiological, neuropsychological, structural, and functional imaging.
 Differentiation from other temporal lobe epilepsy types and evaluation of the memory is important if resection of the hippocampal formation is considered.
-Medial is alternatively used for mesial in this situation.

 • Hippocampal and parahippocampal seizures are common manifestations of mesial temporal lobe epilepsy.